kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 </div>

 ## Serverlessly rendered Hello World with React and ReactDOM
 In the previous section Hello World was statically written but that's below our aim.
 Let's rather do the same with React and ReactDom.

 To achieve this, Let's use the development version of the React and ReactDOM libraries from http://www.unpkg.com/browse/react@16.13.1 and put them into the head element in our index file.
-Like this:

 ```javascript
 // index.html